Breed Facts

 AMERICAN CREAM

 The American Cream Draft is the only breed of draft horse developed in the United States.
 They originated in Iowa in the early 1900s and have always been rare.
 Their story begins with a horse named Old Granny, a mare auctioned at a farm sale in Story County, Iowa, in 1911.
 Old Granny was a cream-colored draft mare of unknown ancestry, born sometime between 1890 and 1905.
-She consistently produced cream offspring and a few Iowa breeders became interested in this cream bloodline.
-Especially after the birth of the stallion Silver Lace in 1932, a great-great-grandson of Old Granny.
-Silver Lace was an impressive figure, standing 16 hands high and weighing 2,200 pounds.
+She consistently produced cream offspring and a few Iowa breeders became interested in this cream bloodline, especially after the birth of Old Granny’s great-great-grandson, the stallion Silver Lace, in 1932.
+Silver Lace was an impressive figure, standing 16 hands and weighing 2,200 pounds.

 American Cream Horses

-Just as the American Cream breed was becoming established, however, the market for draft horses collapsed.
-Mechanization of agriculture meant that the majority of workhorses went to slaughter.
+Just as the American Cream breed was becoming established, the market for draft horses collapsed.
+Due to the mechanization of agriculture, a majority of workhorses went to slaughter.
 The breeding of draft animals nearly ceased.
 For fourteen years the American Cream Horse Association was inactive, except for the transfer of a single horse.
-Fortunately, a few people held onto their Creams and thus maintained a slender genetic base, which was the foundation for the breed’s survival.
+Fortunately, a few people kept their Creams and thus maintained a small genetic base that became the foundation for the breed’s survival.

 In 1982, the American Cream Draft Horse Association was reorganized.
-Breeders worked with the Dr. Gus Cothran of the University of Kentucky Equine Blood Typing Lab to determine the breed’s genetic parameters.
+Breeders worked with Dr. Gus Cothran of the University of Kentucky Equine Blood Typing Lab to determine the breed’s genetic parameters.
 Research results suggested that American Creams are a distinct population within the group of draft horse breeds.
-These findings gave great encouragement to the breeders and have played an important part in the breed’s revival.
+These findings were encouraging to Cream Draft Horse breeders and have played an important part in the breed’s revival.

 Did you know: